ucan-wg/awake/README.md

     ⋮                          ⋮
 ```

 At this stage, the Responder has been validated, but the Requestor is still untrusted.
-The Requestor now MUST provide their actual DID over the secure channel, and MUST prove that they are a trusted party rather than a PITM, evesdropper, or phisher.
+The Requestor now MUST provide their actual DID over the secure channel, and MUST prove that they are a trusted party rather than a PITM, eavesdropper, or phisher.
 This is accomplished in a single message.

 The Requestor MUST provide the proof of authorization set by the Responder payload in [§3.3.2](https://github.com/ucan-wg/awake/blob/port/README.md#332-validation-ucan).
 The RECOMMENDED authorization methods are PIN validation (`pin`) and UCAN (`ucan`).
-Note that if the Requestor does not know how to respond to fulfill an authorization method, the AWAKE connection MUST fail with `type: "awake/error/unknown-challenge"` (see error section for encdoing) FIXME
+Note that if the Requestor does not know how to respond to fulfill an authorization method, the AWAKE connection MUST fail with an [`unknown-challenge` message](#62-unknown-challenge-type).

 ### 3.4.1 Payload